Frequently Asked Questions

 To access Mobile My Oracle Support, enter the following URL in a browser:

 For more information about Mobile My Oracle Support, see Knowledge Document 1683083.2, "How to use Mobile My Oracle Support", part of the My Oracle Support How To series:

 My Oracle Support supports the following features:

-SR management, including the ability to create and update SRs, attachments, and configuration association
+Service request (SR) management, including the ability for an Engineer to chat with an SR owner as well as create and update SRs, attachments, and configuration association

 Patch search and download

 My Oracle Support Community

 See Also:For more information about these features, see the "Getting Started" chapter of the My Oracle Support help at: